LongxiZhou/Pulmonary-Embolism-Diagnosis-on-Non-contrast-CT/README.md

 The symptoms of PE are often non-specific, and the confirmatory test is CT pulmonary angiography (CTPA).
 But CTPA is usually inaccessible in resource-limited regions.
 In China, 93.82% CPTA conducted in Tier 3 hospitals, and the US performed 14.6-fold higher per capita rate of CTPA than China.
 This stark contrast underscores the significant disparity in access to CTPA, particularly in rural areas, smaller cities, and township hospitals.

-Directly diagnosing PE on non-contrast CT is clinically significant, but it has long been considered as impossible for human experts due to the faint visibility of thrombi.
+Non-contrast CT is faster, safer, and more widely available, but has long been considered non-diagnostic for PE as the vast majority of emboli are imperceptible to the human eye.

 Trained with 43,841 scans, SPTA can accurately diagnose PE on non-contrast CT scans with area-under-the-curve (AUC) scores of 0.895, 0.877, and 0.890 in internal, external, and prospective observational dataset, respectively.

-SPEA utilized an interpretable training strategy, and proposed a verifiable metric that achieved accurate posterior probability calibration with an expected calibration error (ECE) less than 1% during the prospective observational study.
+SPTA utilized an interpretable training strategy, and proposed a verifiable metric that achieved accurate posterior probability calibration with an expected calibration error (ECE) less than 1% during the prospective observational study.

 ## Run SPTA Method